Pricing and offers for Office 365, Dynamics CRM, Enterprise Mobility Suite, Azure, and more

 Add-on offer types

 License-based services can be acquired as either base offers or add-ons.
 Only base offers are discoverable and purchasable via the Partner Center catalog.
-Add-ons have to be applied after purchasing the base offers.
+Partners need to apply add-ons only after purchasing the base offers.
 The license-based price list Secondary license type column includes information about each offer and its type.
 Base offers have Non-specific values in the price list secondary license type column and can be purchased in the catalog.
 Secondary license type values of add-on cannot be purchased in the catalog.
 To purchase these add-ons:

 - Purchase the base offer from the catalog

 - Navigate to your customer from the customer list.
-Click on the subscription for the base offer you just purchased.
-On the manage subscription page you will see available add-ons that can be applied to the base offer.
+Select the subscription for the base offer you just purchased.
+On the manage subscription page, you will see available add-ons that can be applied to the base offer.